twangboy/salt-vmtools/README.md

 Windows Environment:
 --------------------

-On Windows systems the install script is a powershell script.
-The only prerequisite for Windows is the `vmtoolsd.exe` binary which is used to query guestVars data.
+On Windows systems, the install script is a powershell script.
+The only prerequisite for Windows is the `vmtoolsd.exe` binary, which is used to query guestVars data.
 You can get help for this script by running `svtminion.ps1 -h` or `Get-Help svtminion.ps1`: